NicoVogel/dhbw_swe_store/README.md

 download the binary from here: https://maven.apache.org/download.cgi

-uncompress it and ten add it to the environment variables as shown here: https://maven.apache.org/install.html
+uncompress it and then add it to the environment variables as shown here: https://maven.apache.org/install.html